John Barlow Jarvis

 John Barlow Jarvis (born January 2, 1954, in Pasadena, California) is an American songwriter, composer, session pianist and recording artist.
-Before moving to Lake Tahoe in 2014, he had lived in Nashville, Tennessee, since 1982.
+He had lived in Nashville, Tennessee from 1982 until his move to Lake Tahoe in 2014.
+However, he currently resides in Nashville again.

 Early career (1968–1982)

 As a child, Jarvis was trained in classical music under Evelyn Hood in San Marino, California, and won both the Southern California Bach Festival and first place in the California Music Teachers Composition Contest.
 He first began his professional musical career at the age of 14 when he was signed as a staff songwriter for Edwin H. Morris Music.
 By age 17, he was a staff piano player for Motown Records.
 He also toured with such 1960s bands as the Grass Roots and Hermans Hermits before landing the job of pianist in Rod Stewart's band in 1974.
 During this period he played on records by artists such as Ringo Starr, Harry Nilsson, Delbert McClinton, Air Supply, John Cougar Mellencamp, Leo Sayer, Art Garfunkel, Stephen Bishop and many more.